 Polyandry; i.e., the phenomenon when the female is mating with several males; i.e., has a higher reproductive index (the number of realized gametes) as compared with male, is found in invertebrates, fish, birds, and mammals.
 This is often associated with the inversion of sexual dimorphism (females are larger than males and have bright color, males make the nest, hatch the eggs, and take care about the litter, there is no fight for the female, etc.).
 In the case of polygyny, the picture is reversed.
 This implies that the direction of sexual dimorphism and also of asynchrony and the ratio of rates of sex evolution depend upon the direction of polygamy or the ratio of the reproductive indices of sexes.
-In monogamous species, the indices of males and females are identical; i.e., the number of fathers and mothers is equal, then the variances of Y chromosomes in sons and of maternal X chromosomes in daughters are also identical.
-In the case of polygandry, the picture is inverse, since the variance of the Y chromosome in sons is proportional to the number of fathers, while the variation of maternal X chromosomes in daughters is proportional to the number of mothers.
+In monogamous species, the indices of males and females are identical; since the number of fathers and mothers is equal.

 On the other hand, in order for sexual dimorphism with respect to the reaction norm to precede the evolution of any trait, the width of the reaction norm should be determined by sex hormones (according to theory, sex hormones are the substances, which regulate the "distance" between the system and the environment: androgens makes this distance shorter, while estrogens increase it).
 Moreover, it is known that the Y chromosome triggers the synthesis of testosterone, and its concentration determines sexual dimorphism.
-One can construct causal relationship between the direction of evolutionary sexual dimorphism i.e. ratio of evolution rate for males and females ( $E_M/E_F$ ) with their reproductive indexes:
+One can construct causal relationship between the direction of evolutionary sexual dimorphism i.e. ratio of evolution rate for males and females (E_M/E_F) with their reproductive indexes (P_M/P_F):

-$$P{M}/P{F} \sim N{mothers}/N{fathers} \sim \sigma{X}/\sigma{Y} \sim T{M}/T{F} \sim RN{F}/RN{M} \sim S{M}/S{F} \sim E{M}/E{F} \sim ESD$$ [4]

-where N is the number of individuals in the population; $\sigma_Y$ , $\sigma_X$ -variances of Y chromosomes in sons and maternal X chromosomes in daughters; $T_M/T_F$ -testosterone levels; $RN_F$ , $RN_M$ -reaction norms; $S_M$ , $S_F$ -selection coefficients; ~-sign of proportionality.
+$$P{M}/P{F} \sim N{mothers}/N{fathers} \sim T{M}/T{F} \sim RN{F}/RN{M} \sim S{M}/S{F} \sim E{M}/E{F} \sim ESD$$ where N is the number of individuals in the population; T_M/T_F -testosterone levels; RN_F , RN_M -reaction norms; S_M , S_F -selection coefficients; ~-sign of proportionality.